mickk-/mickk-.github.io/_drafts/over-expressive/concepts_for_variables.md

 ===========================

 There is, all told, not much of a difference between the two alternatives.
-I really don't intend this insight to be revolutionary and I don't consider concepts-for-variables to be a superior alternative to concepts-for-types either.
+I really don't intend this insight to be revolutionary and I don't consider concepts-for-variables to be an altogether superior alternative to concepts-for-types either.
+It's mostly a game of moving and hiding some complexity regarding reference- and cv-qualifiers around, but arguably the net sum of complexity is the same.

+The benefit, if any, is who's in charge of that complexity.
+I claim that in the case of `IteratorType`, the complexity is pushed on the use sites whereas for `IteratorVar` it's pushed on the concept writer.
+That matters to me since I consider that a useful concept is one that is defined once, and used in multiple places.

-As I am currently experimenting with concepts there are select occasions that still call for a concept-for-types.
+As I am currently experimenting with concepts there are still select occasions that call for a concept-for-types.
 Just like how it makes sense for `is_constructible_v` to operate on a declared type for its first parameter, while it makes sense for `is_assignable_v` to operate on an expression-as-type instead.